Nature-based Solutions FAQ

 In addition to potentially removing up to 11Gt of carbon from the atmosphere, nature-based solutions are estimated to have the potential to lift a billion people out of poverty; create 80 million jobs; add an additional $2.3 trillion of growth to the global economy, and also prevent $3.7 trillion of climate change damages.
 Best of all, they are available to deploy immediately, are scalable and can transform key industry sectors, such as forestry and agriculture.
 Below are some examples of what they can offer:

-• Carbon removal: Natural climate solutions can provide around one-third of the cost-effective climate mitigation needed to achieve the 1.5ºC target of the UN Climate Paris agreement.
+- Carbon removal: Natural climate solutions can provide around one-third of the cost-effective climate mitigation needed to keep global temperature rise at or below the 2 degree target stated in the 2016 Paris agreement.
 By 2030, nature-based solutions across all land-based ecosystems could result in removals of at least 5GtCO2e per year, going up to 11.7GtCO2e.
 By 2050, this could be between 10-18GtCO2e per year (IUCN and the UN Environment Programme)

 What are the problems with NbS?